SKIP TO MAIN CONTENT

 UTD students participating in a Campus Cleanup program

-The Office of Sustainability and Student Government Green Initiative developed the Literacy and Culture Sustainability Assessment during the 2018 Summer session.
+The Office of Sustainability administers a Sustainability Literacy Survey every three years in line with our annual AASHE [Association for the Advancement of Sustainability in Higher Education] STARS [Sustainability Tracking, Assessment & Rating System] report.
 Sustainability Literacy surveys from other institutions were referenced to assist with developing questions, and new questions were developed to assess campus-specific sustainability knowledge.
-The literacy survey was developed so that it could be administered in early fall and late spring so that longitudinal data would help to measure the effectiveness of efforts to increase sustainability literacy through education and events.
 Using the data collected through this literacy assessment, the Office of Sustainability has worked to improve programming and increase the reach of our office across campus.

 Goals / Future Work